optimal-stack/Affworld_internship_assignment/README.md

 npm install expo-notifications @react-native-async-storage/async-storage @expo/vector-icons
 ```

-3. **Replace the default App.js with the provided code**
+3. **Replace the app/index.jsx with the provided code**
-- Copy the enhanced code into your `App.js` file
+- Copy the enhanced code into your `app/index.jsx` file

 4. **Start the development server**
 ```bash